tymothytym/dateSquirrel/readme.md

 <a name="css"/></a>
 ### CSS
-If you're including the stock build (css & js) and want to fancy that up some then you can! dateSquirrel tries to be as non-judgemental as possible and due to [speci...ifi..ciftit..y](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)(?) you can override any styles by making yours more specificifiky.
+If you're including the stock build (css & js) and want to fancy that up some then you can! dateSquirrel tries to be as non-judgemental as possible and due to [speci...specifi..ciftit..y](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)(?) you can override any styles by making yours more specific.
 Or in english; give your form or overall container an ID, then reference it in your rules to override the defaults.

 ```html
 <form id="myForm">